katur/lotkavolterra/README.md

 While inspired by the Lotka-Volterra equations for modeling predator-prey dynamics, it is not a direct representation of those continuous equations.

-This project is graciously sponsored by the
-[RiskEcon lab at NYU](http://www.cims.nyu.edu/riskeconlab/).
+This project is made under the guidance of, and graciously sponsored by, the [RiskEcon lab at NYU](http://www.cims.nyu.edu/riskeconlab/).